nakulsharma15/Emoji-Interpreter/README.md

 # Emoji-Interpreter

-Created an Emoji Interpreter which tells the meaning of emojis it has in its DataBase
+Enter an emoji in this Emoji Interpreter and find out what's the meaning of that emoji.